 - In your student’s room – early in the morning.
 (See comment about student inner clocks above!)

 - As your student is headed out the door.
 As you see your student leaving, you may think of something you need to talk about.
-Use this as an opportunity to set up a time to talk later, but don’t hold him up and make him impatient.
+Use this as an opportunity to set up a time to talk later, but don’t hold them up and make them impatient.

 Several of these suggestions may not work for you – or your family.
 Several of these suggestions are common sense.
 The important idea is that you take a moment to consider the opportunities and the roadblocks to good conversations.
 Try to maximize the good opportunities and minimize those awkward situations.
 Use conversational moments to air concerns or issues, smooth out problems and get to know your student all over again.